logaan/experiment/README.md

 # experement

-A Leiningen template for FIXME.
+A Leiningen template for creating a project that will contain a single file.
+It pull pull in midje for testing but otherwise leave you with as small a project as possible.

 ## Usage

-FIXME
+    lein new experement foobar

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Colin Logan

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.